jgroom33/vrnetlab/saos/README.md

 ## Building the docker image

-Download a qcow2 backing file and place it in this directory.
+Download a qcow2 backing file and place it in this directory (internal location: https://artifactory.ciena.com/valimar-snapshot/backing_file/).
+This file must be named meta_\<VERSION\>-core-x86-64-disk.qcow2 for the make logic to find the version to use with the docker image.

 Run `make`.